-No matter how careful you are with your dental hygiene, there will usually come a point in life when teeth are lost either through damage, decay, or general wear and tear over the years.
-When this happens, you have two main options to cover up the gaps.
+No matter how careful you are with your dental hygiene, there will usually come a point when teeth are lost through damage, decay, or general wear and tear over the years.
+When this happens, you have two main options to cover the gaps.

-The traditional method is to have a set of dentures (false teeth) fitted, replacing either all or just a few of your teeth.
-Dental implants are a more modern alternative, involving the surgical addition of permanent replacement teeth, and they offer many advantages over dentures.
+The traditional method is to have a set of dentures (false teeth) fitted, replacing all or just a few teeth.
+Dental implants are a more modern alternative involving the surgical addition of permanent replacement teeth, offering many advantages over dentures.

 Dentures Can Move